kipkurui/Python4Bioinformatics/README.md

 4. Close and re-open your terminal
 5. If installation is successful, you should see a list of installed packages with
     - `conda list`

+For reproducible analysis, you can [create a conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) with all the Python packages you used.

+    `conda create --name my-env python jupyter`

+To activate the conda environment:
+    `source activate myenv`

+Having set-up conda environment, you can install any package you need using pip.

+`pip3 install jupyter`

+or by using conda

+`conda install jupyter`
+`conda install -c conda-forge jupyterlab`

+Then you can easily launch it using:

+`jupyter notebook` or `jupyter lab`

+NB: We will use jupyter lab in the training.

+A Jupyter notebook is made up of a number of cells.
+Each cell can contain Python code.
+You can execute a cell by clicking on it and pressing `Shift-Enter` or `Ctrl-Enter` to execute without moving to the next line.

 ### Further help